andyyu2004/sumaria/deliverables/d2/part-2/iteration-02.review.md

 * Change software development process from Scrum to Kanban
   * Gives more flexibility
   * Continuous flow instead of segmented sprints
+* Better use of trello task board
+  * To help with task organization and assignments

 ## Product - Review